modxcms/mab-recommendations/proposed/psr3-logging-standard.md

 ## Recommendation

 The PSR-3 Logging Standard defines a common interface for logging implementations.
-This makes it possible to implement logging into a dependant application, without needing to know specifics about the logger configuration.
+This makes it possible to implement logging into a dependant application, without needing to know specifics about the logger configuration or implementation.

 Through the use of a dependency injection container (discussed in the “Refactor MODX Revolution 3.x as Slim 3.x App” and “Adopt PHP-DI as Dependency Injection Container” recommendations), it will be possible to define arbitrary implementations of the PSR-3 standard, and to configure those on an installation-by-installation basis.

+### Default Implementation

-The default PSR-3 implementation in MODX 3 needs to work out of the box in a similar fashion as the logging today, while allowing extensive customisation and flexibility for the more demanding users.
-For the out of the box implementations, the following guidelines were drafted:
+The default PSR-3 implementation in MODX 3 should work similar to the logger in MODX 2, while allowing extensive customisation and flexibility.

+The default implementation should at least:

-- The included PSR-3 logging library should be the `monolog/monolog` package, included through Composer/Packagist and autoloaded.
-The reason for the preference of `monolog/monolog` over other PSR-3 compliant packages is its popularity in the PHP community as evidenced on Packagist; out of 40 million installations of the PSR-3 interfaces (`psr/log`), `monolog/monolog` has 38.8 million installations.
+- use the `monolog/monolog` package, included as composer dependency and autoloaded through the proposed dependency injection container.
+The `monolog/monolog` package is preferred due to its popularity in the PHP community (38.8M installations on Packagist) and abundance of third party packages providing handlers and formatters.
-- The default configuration of the logger should be similar to the logging present in MODX 2.x.
-This mean the default configuration should log all messages that hold at least the severity configured in the `log_level` system setting to a single log file located in `core/cache/logs/error.log`.

-Implementing the PSR-3 standard into MODX means a few changes, some of which may break backwards compatibility.
+- log all errors with a specified severity (`log_level` system setting, defaulting to error-level logs) or higher into a centralised `error.log` file located in `core/cache/logs`.

+Additional functionality and configuration may be implemented in the default configuration.

+### Backwards Compatibility

+There are a few concerns related to backwards compatibility in implementing this recommendation.

-- PSR-3 mandates that the log() method on an instance of a logger interface is called.
-In the current MODX 2.x situation, the log() method is located on the xPDO object instead.
-With the introduction of a dependency injection container the logger can be loaded as necessary, however existing code will need to be adjusted.
-To preserve backwards compatibility, a magic `__call()` method, or not-as-magical `log()` method can be provided on the new modX object to forward the method call to the new logger instance.
+- PSR-3 states that the `log()` method is called on a `logger` interface.
+In MODX 2.x a `log()` method is provided on the xPDO/modX object.
+To preserve backwards compatibility and ease a transition to MODX 3, the xPDO/modX `log()` method should keep its existing signature, and translate that to the proper method call on the logger interface in the dependency injection container.
-- The current `log()` method contains some behaviour specific to MODX where it can be used to store information in the registry.
-This is used in console windows, such as installing packages, to present running output of a long-running process which is filled through the log method.
-This behaviour is not present in the PSR-3 implementation, so would be a breaking change that needs to be handled separately.
-In the MODX core, this is used for package installations and clearing the cache.
-Few extras exist that implement a similar functionality, but those will need to be updated.
+- The MODX 2.x `log()` method contains logic related to the so-called Registry.
+This is used in package installations, cache clearing and some third party extras to provide feedback in long-running processes.
+A different method to replace this behaviour should be implemented in MODX 3.x.